 My life changed when I read Dracula at age 10 and then again when I saw Star Wars at 13.
-Telling true stories came much later, but to me, it’s all interconnected.
+Telling true stories — and exploring cemeteries — came much later.
+To me, it’s all interconnected.

-My latest book, Tales for the Camp Fire: A Charity Anthology Benefiting Wildfire Relief, came out in May 2019.
-Northern California’s horror writers came together to raise money for survivors of last year’s devastating wildfire.
-Contributors include Nancy Etchemendy, Dana Fredsti, Ross Lockwood, Erika Mailman, Gene O’Neill, and more.
-It was my honor to serve as editor for the project.
+It was my honor to serve as editor for Tales for the Camp Fire: A Charity Anthology Benefiting Wildfire Relief, which came out in May 2019.
+Twenty-four Northern Californian horror writers came together to raise money for survivors of 2018’s devastating wildfire in Paradise, California.
+Contributors included Nancy Etchemendy, Dana Fredsti, Ross Lockwood, Erika Mailman, Gene O’Neill, and more.

 199 Cemeteries to See Before You Die, a guidebook to cemeteries around the world, came out in a gloriously illustrated full-color hardcover from Black Dog & Leventhal Books in October 2017.
 The UK edition was published in paperback by Sphere Books.